Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We `import` React (which we need to make JSX syntax work) and the `PreloaderImg` for our image.
 We can import images because of the Webpack configuration that comes with `create-react-app`.
 The webpack image loader returns a URL that we put in the `PreloaderImg` constant.

 At the bottom, we `export default Preloader` so that we can use it in `App.js` as `import Preloader`.
-Default exports are great when your file exports a single object, named exports when you have multiple.
+Default exports are great when your file exports a single object.
+Named exports when you want to export multiple items.
 You'll see that play out in the rest of this project.

 The `Preloader` function takes no props (because we don't need any) and returns an empty `div`.
 Let's fill it in.